-Yakima is a blue-collar town, with 36.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Yakima, you'll notice that it is more blue-collar than most other communities in America.
+36.31% of Yakima’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Yakima is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Yakima who work in office and administrative support (10.36%), farm management occupations (9.54%), and sales jobs (8.84%).

-The education level of Yakima citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.97% of adults 25 and older in Yakima have a college degree.
+The percentage of adults in Yakima who are college-educated is close to the national average for all communities of 21.84%: 18.97% of the adults in Yakima have a bachelor's degree or advanced degree.